Eventing

 For Eventing, select Topside (PC) destination for your Inspection files.

-Browse to the Directory where your video Recording and Inspection Eventing files are to be saved.
+Directory - Browse to the folder where your video Recording and Inspection Eventing files are to be saved.

 Split Time (Minutes) enables you to have your video Recording files produced on a specific time intervale; Set the duration in minutes here.
 Example: If you are continuously recording for 60 minutes, setting the Split Time to 15 minutes will produce 4 x 15-minute recording files.